python/devguide/setup.rst

 One should always work from a working copy of the CPython source code.
 While it may
-be tempting to work from the downloaded copy you already have installed on your machine, it is very likely that you will be working from out-of-date code as the Python core developers are constantly updating and fixing things in their :abbr:`VCS`.
+be tempting to work from the copy of Python you already have installed on your machine, it is very likely that you will be working from out-of-date code as the Python core developers are constantly updating and fixing things in their :abbr:`VCS`.
 It also means you will have better tool